New World Translation: Commentary about non-English versions

 Cees Houtman wrote of the Dutch translation in 1984: "respect and knowledge are the requirements that a translator must meet.
 It was noted above that in the past distrust was often expressed regarding the translation work of persons belonging to a different modality or denomination and there was a fear of the theological points of view being reflected in the translation.
 A purely objective evaluation of translations, however, must conclude that only in very exceptional cases can passages be pointed out in which the confessional (or political and social) point of view of the translators shines through.
 Even the New World Translation of the Jehovah's Witnesses can survive the scrutiny of the critics.
 In this context, one should also note, for example, that Remonstrants and Mennonites were able to use the SV [(Statenvertaling)].
 Scripture and religious beliefs tend to come to light in notes and introductions to translations."

 The Evangelical German Bible Society reviewed the German-language edition of 1986 and described the NWT as a "translation that is accurate in many respects, but tendentious in the sense of the special teachings of Jehovah's Witnesses".

+In 2003, the New World Translation has been included in analyses of modern Polish Bible translations published after 1945.
+In some comparisons, it has been rated higher than certain other Polish translations, including the Millennium Bible.